 Question: Which vehicles are covered by Michigan’s Lemon Law?

-Answer: The Lemon Law applies to passenger vehicles, sport utility vehicles, pickup trucks, and vans that are purchased or leased in Michigan or purchased or leased by a Michigan resident (regardless of whether the vehicle was purchased or leased in Michigan) and covered by a manufacturer’s express warranty at the time of purchase or lease.
+Answer: The Lemon Law applies to passenger vehicles, sport utility vehicles, pickup trucks, and vans purchased or leased in Michigan.
+If the vehicle wasn’t purchased or leased in Michigan, it must have been purchased or leased by a Michigan resident.
+At the time of purchase or lease, it must have had a manufacturer’s express warranty.

 The Lemon Law does not apply to motor homes, buses, trucks other than pickups and vans, motorcycles, or off-road vehicles.